 Accounts receivable are non-interest bearing and are recorded at the original invoiced amount less an allowance for credit losses based on the probability of future collections.
 Our allowance is based on our estimate of expected credit losses for outstanding trade accounts receivables and unbilled receivables.
-We determine expected credit losses based on historical write-off experience, an analysis of the aging of outstanding receivables, customer payment patterns, the establishment of specific reserves for customers in an adverse financial condition, and our expectations of changes in macro-economic conditions, including the ongoing COVID-19 pandemic and increased inflation, that may impact the collectability of outstanding receivables.
+We determine expected credit losses based on historical write-off experience, an analysis of the aging of outstanding receivables, customer payment patterns, the establishment of specific reserves for customers in an adverse financial condition, and our expectations of changes in macroeconomic conditions, including the ongoing COVID-19 pandemic and recently high inflationary environment, that may impact the collectability of outstanding receivables.
 We reassess the adequacy of the allowance for credit losses each reporting period.
 The following table presents a rollforward of the allowance for credit losses (in thousands):

-Allowance for Cr Accounts Ro
+Allowance for Credi Accounts Recei

-(unaudi ited)
+(unaudited)

 Balance at January 1, 2022 \$ 1,600

-Current period provision for expected credit losses 200
+Current period provision for expected credit losses 400

-Balance at March 31, 2022 \$ 1,800
+Balance at June 30, 2022 \$ 2,000